 - Eat normally up to the time of your surgery.

 - Try to get normal amounts of sleep so you are well-rested.

 - Refrain from smoking at least one week before the procedure, if you are a smoker.

 - Avoid taking any aspirin, ibuprofen, or naproxen.

-- Refrain from drinking for at least 24 hours prior to your Mohs procedure.
+- Do not drink Alcohol 24 hours prior to your Mohs procedure.